 'You have no claim over me,' Bran said with contempt, 'The sword brings me into my power and out of your reach, in this time or any other,'

-Owain Glyndwr looked at Bran, at Will, and back at Bran: at the white hair and the pale face with its tawny eyes, and the sword-blade flickering with blue flame.
+Owain Glyndwr looked at Bran, at Will, and back at Bran: at the white hair and the pale face with its above them, urgently, 'The Dark is coming!'
+In his hand Eirias was burning a brighter blue.